 So what’s the difference between coconut water and coconut milk?

 Fresh coconut water is of course the best you can get.
 If you buy commercially packaged coconut water, make sure you buy the healthy, least processed kind.

-Coconut milk is made from coconut meat of the mature, brown coconut.
-You blend the coconut meat with water or coconut water and then strain it.
+Coconut milk is made from the coconut meat of the mature, brown coconut.
+You blend fresh ground coconut meat with water and then strain it.
 This results in a creamy white liquid with a milky consistency.

 It’s very easy to make your own coconut milk at home.
 Nowadays you don’t have to live in the tropics anymore to have access to coconuts; many supermarkets and most health-food stores sell them.
 Like with many things, fresh and homemade really is the best!